panoply/liquify-schema/readme.md

 > Replace the `{store}` portion with the appropriate Schema Store [below](#schema-stores).

+### Internal Usage

+Using the module within the workspace points `main` in the root package.json to the `/package` directory.

 # Stores

 Below the available schema stores provided in this module.